How does the respiratory system work with the circulatory system

 What will happen if one of the systems stops working while the other is working fine?

-Are there any organisms whose respiratory system is different from than lungs?
+Are there any organisms whose respiratory system is different from lungs?

 Yes, aquatic animals like fish.
 The fishes have gills specially designed for obtaining oxygen and giving carbon dioxide to the water.
 The gills are thin, filamentous tissue that is highly branched and folded.
 The dissolved oxygen from the gills is diffused to the circulatory system of the fish which is then distributed to the whole body and in return, the carbon dioxide is diffused out the body.